Why Study Biology?

 Justin Gomez-Stafford ’21

-Biology major Justin Gomez-Stafford ’21 is pursuing a master’s degree in human genetics and genetic counseling at Stanford University.
-He aspires to diversify the healthcare field and improve the lives of marginalized people.
-“I feel ready to take on this new journey thanks to Eastern’s rigorous curriculum and incredibly knowledgeable faculty, who molded me into a better scholar year after year.”
+Justin Gomez-Stafford received his master’s degree in human genetics and genetic counseling at Stanford University.
+He now works as a hematology and oncology genetic counselor at Boston Children's Hospital.
+“I feel ready to take on my career journey thanks to Eastern’s rigorous curriculum and incredibly knowledgeable faculty, who molded me into a better scholar year after year.”

 Evelyn Lemus ’20